TestaDiMucca/Hoarder-Util/doc/IssueLog.md

 Changing the casing for the directories fixed.

+TS and vue-tsc versions were also updated to 5 and 2 respectively as there may be an incompatibility that wasn't noticed in an older dev environment with certain global installs.

+After updating, vue dropzone may be broken.
+May want to check this soon.

+**Below notes are for WSL, which is not so relevant after all**

 ```
 Error while loading shared libraries: libnss3.so: cannot open shared object file: No such file or directory